High Weald AONB

-There are approximately 50 chalk carved figures in the UK countryside, the most famous is the Uffington White Horse in Oxfordshire, which is located 25 miles outside of Oxford and is believed to date back to the bronze age.
-It can be found in the aptly named Vale of the White Horse and can be seen for miles dancing over the Ridgeway hills.
-Head to Eastbourne and walk to the bottom or top of the Long Man of Wilmington, a giant etched out in slopes of Windover Hill.
+There are approximately 50 chalk carved figures across the UK, it is one of the features that makes the UK countryside unique.
+One of the most famous is the Uffington White Horse in Oxfordshire, which lies to the north of the village of Uffington, just 25 miles outside of Oxford.
+Believed to date back to the bronze age, it can be found in the aptly named Vale of the White Horse and can be seen for miles dancing over the Ridgeway hills.
+In Sussex, the Long Man of Wilmington, a giant etched out in slopes of Windover Hill is a located near Eastbourne.
+Visitors can walk to the bottom or top and discuss the mysteries surrounding its purpose on the way - maybe the 72 metre anicent warrior is guarding the old Wilmington priory!

 You may not know that the South East is also home to two UNESCO Biosphere Reserves at Brighton and the Isle of Wight - there are only 7 sites in the UK.
 These Biospheres bring together rural, marine and urban environments, to take care of these special places for both nature and people.

-Number of results: 230
+Number of results: 144

 , currently showing 121 to 140.